buildbot/buildbot/master/docs/manual/cfg-global.rst

 MySQL defaults to the MyISAM storage engine, but this can be overridden with the ``storage_engine`` URL argument.

-Note that, because of InnoDB's extremely short key length limitations, it cannot be used to run Buildbot.
-See http://bugs.mysql.com/bug.php?id=4541 for more information.

 .. index:: Postgres